austinmama/fortigate-1g/known-limitations.md

 # Known Limitations of Fortigate Security Appliance 1Gbps
 {: #known-limitations-of-fortigate-security-appliance-1gbps}

-The FortiGate Security Appliance (FSA) 1Gbps has the following known limitations:
+There are some limitations to be aware of when using your FortiGate Security Appliance (FSA) 1Gbps.
+{: shortdesc}

 * Incompatible with Windows Network Load Balancing (NLB) due to the way ARP is processed.